desync-labs/fathom-stablecoin-smart-contracts/README.md

 }
 ```

-The WXDC address above is officially deployed on the Apothem network.
-Therefore, I recommend using this address unless you have already deployed or are willing to deploy a new WXDC address for your testing purposes.
+The WNATIVE address above is officially deployed on the Apothem network.
+Therefore, I recommend using this address unless you have already deployed or are willing to deploy a new WNATIVE address for your testing purposes.

 For USD addresses, you may use the contract addresses of ERC20 tokens that you deployed yourself, or if you have balances of any USD-pegged stablecoin on Apothem, you can use its address.